 - Have a cumulative GPA of 2.7 or better on a 4.0 scale

 - Be a US citizen, US National, permanent resident

 - Be able to commit to participate in program activities for the length of the MCHC/RISE-UP.

-Due to ongoing concerns related to the COVID-19 pandemic and the CDC’s role in leading the pandemic response, all Center for Diversity summer programs, including the MCHC/RISE-UP and Dr. James A. Ferguson Emerging Infectious Diseases RISE Fellowship, will be virtual.
+All Center for Diversity summer programs, including the MCHC/RISE-UP and Dr. James A. Ferguson Emerging Infectious Diseases RISE Fellowship, will be in person.
+Please note that the format of the summer program is subject to change based on the COVID-19 pandemic status.
 Please visit this website and the CDC website for up-to-date information on program modifications.